yasingencnet/yasingencnet/src/posts/understanding-javascript-callbacks/understanding-javascript-callbacks.md

 ---
 title: Understanding JavaScript Callbacks
 description: Callbacks are fundamental to asynchronous coding in JavaScript.
-In this post we try to understand callbacks with several examples.
+In this post, we try to understand callbacks with several examples.
 date: 2020-12-12
 categories:
   - JavaScript